liqunkang/orca_TOC/README.md

 The TOC view can be toggled on and off by clicking on the `ORCA FILE OUTLINE` icon in the sidebar.
 The TOC view can also be toggled on by running the command `Show ORCA Outline` from the command palette.
 On Windows, the command palette can be opened with `Ctrl+Shift+P`, on Mac it is `Cmd+Shift+P`.
 The TOC view is automatically updated when navigating to a different ORCA output file.

+This plugin also provides syntax highlighting for the ORCA output file, including the headings, separation lines, numbers, and keywords, etc. The display of the syntax highlighting varies with different themes.
+Dark themes are recommended for better display of the syntax highlighting.
+To temporarily disable the syntax highlighting, please use the command `Change Language Mode` from the command palette and select `Plain Text`.
+To switch back to the syntax highlighting, please use the command `Change Language Mode` from the command palette and select `Auto Detect` or `ORCA-output`.

 ![Command Palette Example](images/command_palette_example.png)

 ## Requirements